 - More than 30 days: Undesirable status and a 5-year ban from re-entering South Africa.

-You’ll only be able to enter South Africa again after the 12 months or five year ban have lapsed.
+You’ll only be able to enter South Africa again after the ban has lapsed.

 Please note that a declaration of undesirability and overstay bans are applied to anyone and everyone at border controls.
 This includes foreign nationals whose existing visas expired while waiting on an extension application’s outcome and – incredulously – even children.
 We have come across cases ourselves where families were split up!
 These families then have to endure the anxiety of waiting on the outcome of their overstay appeal before the family can be reunited again.